1 oz South African Krugerrands

 The obverse of the Krugerrand gold coin depicts Stephanus Johannes Paulus Kruger, former president of the Transvaal Republic.
 Kruger would rise to international fame as the head of the Boer resistance against British forces in the late 19th century.
 The Boers, predominately Dutch-speaking settlers from Europe who lived in South Africa, tired of being ruled by the British Empire, decided to create their own independent country under the name Transvaal.
 Paulus Kruger, who was also a descendant of the Boers, would become a leading figure in the Boer quest to become a self-governed nation inside the territories of the British controlled South Africa.

 Kruger came from a simple background; born on a farm in 1825 in South Africa he lacked any formal education, although his proficiency in hunting and horse riding would prove to be of good use during his military service in the Transvaal army.
 He advanced fairly quickly in the army ranks and by his early 40s was already promoted to Commandant-General of the Transvaal forces.
 Kruger’s skills went beyond being a soldier, since he was a fine diplomat as well.
-In 1877, when the Boers clashed for the first time against Britain, Kruger through diplomatic means secured a victory for the Boers.
-This boosted his popularity, and as a result, he was elected president of the Transvaal Republic in the elections that followed three years later.

 |Nominal value||Dimensions||Fineness||Product weight in grams||Gold weight in grams||Gold weight in Troy ounces|